 A Coastal Carolina Surgery provider has recently endured the 2nd largest Carolinas Provider breach in 3 years and is now subject to class action lawsuits, penalties, and extensive breach remediation costs.

-85% of reported Carolina Healthcare Provider HIPAA breaches from 2019 through April 2021 were Hacking / IT Incident related per review of the OCR website.
+85% of Carolina Healthcare Provider HIPAA reportable breaches from November 2019 through August 2021 were Hacking / IT Incident related per review of the OCR website.